guilruiz29/Paint/README.md

-# Projet de deuxième année : Paint
+# Second year project : Paint

 This project aims to make a more simplistic version of Paint.
 It allows you to draw some geometrical shapes of different colors, and soon to open images and to and save them.